Addiction: Songs of Struggle and Victory

 About This Collection

-The "Songs for Addiction and Victory" is a collection of compositions by Richard J Chandler that explores themes of addiction, struggle, and triumph.
-Inspired by the profound poems of Larry Schug, these songs delve into the personal experiences of individuals affected by addiction and the journey towards recovery.
-Through powerful lyrics and captivating melodies, Chandler brings these stories to life, highlighting the compassion, resilience, and determination of the human spirit.
+The "Songs for Addiction and Victory" is a collection of compositions by Richard J Chandler that explores addiction, struggle, and triumph themes.
+Inspired by the profound poems of Larry Schug, these songs delve into the personal experiences of individuals affected by addiction and the journey toward recovery.
+Through lyrics and melodies, Chandler brings these stories to life, highlighting the compassion, resilience, and determination of the human spirit.

 Performance and Reception